Code-Screen/Code-Screen.github.io/docs/solidity.md

 The `package.json` file should only be modified in order to add any third-party dependencies required for your solution.
 The `truffle` and `truffle-assertions` versions should not be changed.

+The `pragma` version also must not be changed.

 The coding test must be compatible with Node.js version `15.5.1`.

 The maximum memory allowed for a solution to your coding test is 4G.